TheoIsDumb/CopyOptimize/README.md

 7 --shorten-ids
 ```

+NOTE: `gtk` branch has a version of CopyOptimize that displays the optimized SVG in a GTK3 window.
+(Requires `python-gobject` and `gtk3`)

 ## Why

 Everytime I have to make an SVG to use on websites or something, I have to go through this tiring process of saving it as an optimized SVG, opening it in a text editor, copying it and pasting it.
 I make one change and I have to do it all over again.